Army Reserve reprimands 12 soldiers in sexual assault probe

 The Army launched a review of the 416th Theater Engineer Command in January 2020 at the request of Illinois Sens.
 Dick Durbin and Tammy Duckworth.
 The senators cited an Associated Press story about allegations of improper internal investigations into sexual assault complaints within the unit and retaliation against a whistleblower.

-Maj.
-Gen. Gregory Mosser, the U.S. Army Reserve Command’s deputy commanding general, said Monday that the investigation revealed “numerous shortfalls and found various individuals and units” improperly handled sexual assault and harassment reports.

-“Sexual harassment and assault breaks the bonds of trust and unit cohesion at every level,” Mosser said.
-“As such, we will continue to promote awareness and foster a culture and environment where victims feel safe to come forward.
-We are committing to eradicating sexual harassment and assault from our ranks.”
+“This investigation revealed that leaders throughout the 416th TEC chain of command lack basic knowledge and understanding regarding core tenets of the Army SHARP (Sexual Harassment and Assault Response) Program,” investigators wrote in a report released Tuesday.

-Seven officers were reprimanded and five other soldiers were given counseling statements, he said.
+Seven officers were reprimanded and five other soldiers were given counseling statements, Maj.
+Gen. Gregory Mosser, the Army Reserve’s deputy commanding general, told reporters Monday.
 Action to address findings involving three civilian employees is pending, he added.
 He declined to name any of the soldiers or civilians, explain their violations or what discipline the civilians might face.

 The Army Reserve suspended the 416th’s commander, Maj.
 Gen. Miyako Schanely, last summer as the investigation was proceeding.
 Mosser refused to answer questions about her status.
 The Pentagon news release said the investigation found Schanely failed to properly implement the Army’s sexual harassment and assault program and she has relinquished her command.

-The release offered no other details about Schanely’s violations.
+The investigation found that Schanely failed to publish an updated sexual assault policy for the 416th for more than two years; didn’t convene a sexual assault review board for 15 months even though the Department of Defense requires such meetings be held monthly; left a sexual assault response coordinator position vacant for nine months; and failed to conduct a survey of the unit’s command climate.

 The 416th, based in the Chicago suburb of Darien, provides technical and engineering support for U.S. military forces and serves as the headquarters for nearly 11,000 soldiers in 26 states west of the Mississippi River.